scottbw/analytics-udd/udd/student_on_a_module_instance.md

 ## MOD_FIRST_GRADE
 ### Description
-The grade awarded by the initial marker prior to any moderation process.
+The agreed grade a student was awarded on their first attempt at the module.

 ### Purpose
 Analytics.
 The first grade a student receives on the module is used to help monitor what changes to marks are made during the re-assessment process.